totogot/ImageSimilarity/README.md

 # Image Similarity

-This project looks at creating a general purpose class (Img2Vec) for assessing image similarity.
+This project looks at creating a simple class for assessing image similarity.
-The approach taken looks to embed images by extracting the final layer feature embeddings from pretrained neural networks, before comparing similarity between two images based on Cosine distance.
+The approach taken looks to embed images by extracting the final layer feature embeddings from pretrained convolution neural networks, before comparing similarity between two images based on Cosine distance.

-The class has been written to accomodate some standard neural network architectures, supported by in Pytorch's torchvision library.
-At time of publishing these include: resnet50, vgg19, and efficientnet_b0
+The class has been written to accomodate some standard neural network architectures, supported by Pytorch's torchvision library.
+At time of publishing these include: resnet50, vgg19, and efficientnet_b0.
+However, the class has deliberately been written in a modular way to accommodate the easy addition of other networks as required.

 The main.ipynb contains a brief demonstration of how to utilise the Img2Vec class functionality.
 The class itself can be found in the image_similarity.py module within the "ImgSim" package directory.